Polymerase chain reaction was developed in 1983 by Kary Mullis. To date, there are many different types of PCR technique.

 2 groups of different types of polymerase chain reaction are thermocycling PCR techniques and isothermal amplification methods.

-Different types of PCR techniques based on thermocycling (heating and cooling steps)
+Different types of PCR technique based on thermocycling (heating and cooling steps)

 Thermocycling techniques use temperature cycling to drive repeated cycles of DNA synthesis.